What you'll learn

 A ConstantsProvider holds all rendering-related constants.
 This includes sizing information and colours.
 Blockly provides a base ConstantsProvider with all required fields set to default values.

-In general you will want to override a subset of the constants, rather than all of them.
+Only override the necessary subset of the constants, rather than all of them.
 To do so:

 // Set up all of the constants from the base provider.